opowell/jtree/doc-pages/server/session-flow.md

 This tutorial describes the sequence of events that happen during a session.
 In particular, it points out the various functions that can be used to design an app.
 For more details about this procedure, see the <a href="tutorial-session-flow-details.html">advanced tutorial</a>.

 Games consist of content, periods and subgames.
-When a group or player plays an App, it is assigned sub elements.
+When a group or player plays a game, it is assigned sub elements.

 Within each Game, one subplayer for each period of the game:
 Subplayers: [Period 1 Player, Period 2 Player, ...]